noahehall/theBookOfNoah/0current/openapi.md

   - when working with big documents
     - keep it DRY
       - reusable description fragments should be moved to the `components` section and reference it from other places using `$ref`
+      - components object is a mechanism to remove redundancy from an openapi document by reusing portions of it
     - split/decompose big docs into several files
       - use the natural hierarchy present in your api endpoints to build your file structure
         - e.g. put all routes starting with `/users` in the same file (like a sub-api)